Making Care Primary (MCP) Model Frequently Asked Questions

 Eight states were selected for MCP: Colorado, North Carolina, New Jersey, New Mexico, New York, Minnesota, Massachusetts, and Washington.
 CMS selected states for model testing based on several factors, including the ability to align with state Medicaid agencies, geographic diversity, health equity opportunity, population, current CMS Innovation Center footprint, and generalizability to the rest of the Medicare population for model evaluation.
 States where MCP will launch are working with CMS to align on areas such as quality measurement, data sharing and learning supports, and moving away from Fee-for-Service payment.

-MCP will operate in eight states.
-At this time, we are not planning to expand to additional states, but CMS will continue to evaluate the model and may reassess based on initial program experience.
+MCP operates in eight states.
+We are not planning to expand to additional states at this time, but CMS will continue to evaluate the model and may reassess based on initial program experience.

 FQHCs are eligible to apply to participate in MCP.
 A full list of eligibility criteria can be found in the Request for Applications (PDF).
 Accepted FQHCs and other participating organizations will be expected to independently meet all of the requirements of the model, however, FQHCs are welcome to work together to share lessons learned in order to meet the model’s goals.
 Each TIN will be considered a separate Participant.